 Ho Chi Minh Mausoleum is located in Hanoi, the capital of Vietnam.
 It is the most visited monument ever.
 Inside is the embalmed body of the first president of Vietnam, Ho Chi Minh.
 The mausoleum is easily accessible, admission is free.
-It is forbidden to enter without covered shoulders and knees.
+It is forbidden to enter with informal dresscode.
 It is located in the city center near Hoan Kiem Lake.
-It is closed to the public in October and November.
+It is closed to the public on Monday and Friday.

 Hue Imperial City

-The city of Hue is located in central Vietnam and in the past during the reign of the Nguyen dynasty was the capital of imperial Vietnam.
+Hue City is located in central Vietnam and in the past during the reign of the Nguyen dynasty was the capital of imperial Vietnam.
 During the Vietnam War, the city was destroyed, but until now it is very well preserved and of its original character.
 Several monuments were reconstructed here to their original condition.
 The city has been a UNESCO World Heritage Site since 1993.

 The main monument is the citadel or imperial city, which in the past served as a fortress and protection of the city.
 Construction of the entire complex began in 1805 and was completed in 1832.
 The entire complex is surrounded by walls less than 7 meters high.
 The main attraction is the Flag Tower 37 meters high.
 In total, there are approximately 150 buildings.
 The city in the city is ie. Forbidden City.
 These were palaces that were intended only for the emperor’s family.
 Unfortunately, not much of these palaces have been preserved.

-Sapa is a mountain town located in the province of Lao Cai, in northern Vietnam.
+Sapa is a mountain town located in Lao Cai Provine, northern Vietnam.
 In the immediate vicinity, you will find the highest mountain in Vietnam, Fan Si Pan, which is part of the national park.
 The area and surroundings of Sapa are perfect for treks and walks in nature.
-The main attractions are rice fields, pure nature and alpine villages where locals live.
+The main attractions are paddy fields, pure nature and alpine villages where locals live.
 For maximum exploration of the surroundings, it is best to use the possibility of renting a motorcycle.